shakhor-shual/walkman/README.md

 # Walkman (Cloud Walkman For Devops)

+### I express my deep gratitude to Amazon for providing sponsorship support of this project!

 Walkman is a tool for configuring and orchestrating mixed IaC projects based on existing code-base for Terraform, Ansible, Helm etc.  In general, Walkman was conceived as a small “Swiss Army knife” for DevOps-routines.